 Do you get the Baby Bonus payout if you’re a single parent?

-Unfortunately, single parents are not eligible for all the financial perks:
+Unfortunately, single parents are not eligible for some of the financial perks:

 Here’s a comparison of how much less single parents get for the Baby Bonus payout as compared to their married peers: